 So why do well known investors like Warren Buffett, Charlie Munger, Carl Icahn, Bill Ackman and George Soros adopt concentrated portfolios?
-One word: EXPERTISE.

 Not to mention that they have access to vast amount of resources and talent to help them manage their portfolios.